litzinger/publisher-docs/90.faqs/docs.md

     category: docs
 ---

+### Can I try Publisher before I buy it?
+There is no try before you buy, however, there is a <a href="http://demo.boldminded.com/">live demo site</a> you can play around with before you purchase.

 ### How do I set the default language of an MSM site?
 The officially supported method is to use the <a href="https://boldminded.com/add-ons/publisher-language-control">Publisher Language Control</a> extension.